GitoriousLispBackup/eql/examples/9-simple-lisp-editor/README.txt

 Lisp server process (if you don't see the application window, it might be in the background.
 Use your taskbar to show it).

-Qt events are processed natively (no performance loss!), while keeping your program interactive (you can send any command using "Eval Region").

-The local Lisp server accepts keyboard input only when breaking into the debugger.
-But you obviously can stop the server (Ctrl+C) and continue (:c at the command prompt) at any time.

 When using "Save and Run", on errors, after the local-server entered the debugger, you can enter the ECL debugger command :f, which will send the position of the offending region to the editor, and it will be marked red.

-Remember to always exit the debugger (e.g. ECL debugger command :q) before sending another "Eval Region" or "Save and Run".